Perfume: The Story of a Murderer (film): Critical response

-As of January 2024, on Rotten Tomatoes, the film had a 59% approval rating based on 129 reviews with an average rating of 6.2/10.
-The website's critics consensus reads: "Perfume is what you'd expect from a Tom Twyker-directed movie glamorizing a serial killer: a kinetic visual feast, with a dark antihero that's impossible to feel sympathy for."
-On Metacritic, the film had a weighted average score of 56 out of 100 based on reviews from 30 critics, indicating "mixed or average reviews".
+As of January 2024, on Rotten Tomatoes, the film had a 59% approval rating, based on 131 reviews, with an average rating of 6.2/10.
+The website's consensus reads: "Perfume is what you'd expect from a Tom-Twyker[sic]-directed movie glamorizing a serial killer: A kinetic visual feast, with a dark antihero that's impossible to feel sympathy for."
+On Metacritic, the film had a weighted average score of 56 out of 100, based on 30 reviews, indicating "mixed or average reviews".

 The Hollywood Reporter's Bernard Besserglik described the film as a "visually lush, fast-moving story", stating that the director "has a sure sense of spectacle and, despite its faults, the movie maintains its queasy grip".

-Dan Jolin of Empire gave the film four out of five stars and said "The odd conclusion renders it somewhat oblique, but Perfume is a feast for the senses.
+Dan Jolin of Empire gave the film four stars out of five, and said, "The odd conclusion renders it somewhat oblique, but Perfume is a feast for the senses.
 Smell it with your eyes..."

-A. O. Scott of The New York Times gave the film a negative review, saying "Try as it might to be refined and provocative, Perfume: The Story of a Murderer never rises above the pedestrian creepiness of its conceit."
+A. O. Scott of The New York Times gave the film a negative review, saying, "Try as it might to be refined and provocative, Perfume: The Story of a Murderer never rises above the pedestrian creepiness of its conceit."
 Scott also said that Whishaw "does not quite manage to make Grenouille either a victim worthy of pity or a fascinating monster. [...]
 In the film he comes across as dull, dour and repellent."